nmarcopo/redditForMail/README.md

 # Reddit for Mail

-## A GMail Add-on
+## A Gmail Add-on

-This is a little GMail add on for browsing Reddit in the sidebar of your mailbox.
+This is a little Gmail add on for browsing Reddit in the sidebar of your mailbox.
+Since the posts are loaded through Gmail, it bypasses any filters your network might have for Reddit.

 ## Progress